benhoff/blog/content/pyqt-hello-world.rst

   Notice that the Menu Bar and Status Bar are tied to QMainWindow.
 We'll come back to that.

 So now that we now a little bit about what we're doing, let's write the rest of the code.
+The entire source script is available `at this link`_ as well.

 .. code-block:: python